DahliC98/retail-sales-bi-dashboard/README.md

 ## About Me

 Aspiring Business Intelligence Analyst with a background in data analytics and business strategy.
-Passionate about turning data into actionable insights and building dashboards that support real-world decision making.